EpistasisLab/Aliro/README.md

 ### Unit
+There are several unit test suites for the various components of PennAI.
+The unit test suites can be run together in the context of a docker environment or directly on the host system, or an individual test suite can be run by itself.

+The default location of the test output is the `.\target\test-reports\` directory.

+#### Docker unit test runner
+- Type: Runs all the unit tests in the context of a docker container and puts the test results and code coverage reports in the `.\target` directory
+- Dependencies: Docker-compose
+- Usage: `docker-compose -f .\docker-compose-unit-test.yml up --abort-on-container-exit`
+- Results:
+	- The results will in xcode format be in `.\target\test-reports\nose_xunit.xml`
+	- The xml cobertura coverage report will be in `.\target\test-reports\cobertura\nose_cover.xml`

+#### Host unit test runner
-- Type: Bash script that runs all the python unit tests and puts the test results and code coverage reports in the `.\target` directory
+- Type: Bash script that runs all the python unit tests on the host system and puts the test results and code coverage reports in the `.\target` directory
 - Dependencies: `pip install nose coverage`
 	- Python [nose](https://pypi.org/project/nose/)
 	- [coverage](https://nose.readthedocs.io/en/latest/plugins/cover.html)